saycel/towers-of-power/README.md

 3. Complete a [Business Model Canvas](https://assets.strategyzer.com/assets/resources/the-business-model-canvas.pdf)
 4. Complete a Start-up Budget
 5. Complete a 24 Month Profit Loss Budget
+6. Make something interesting with twilio, and you can work in groups or Install a cell network with BladeRF.

 ## Week 5